Business name requirements

 The following is not allowed:

-red x mark Providing a business name that is anything other than the domain, the recognized name of the advertiser, or the promoted downloadable app
+red x mark Providing a business name that's anything other than the domain, the recognized name of the advertiser, or the promoted downloadable app

-Examples (non-exhaustive): Using generic or location-based business names such as Mountain View Plumber, New York Taxi.
+Examples (non-exhaustive): Using generic or location-based business names, such as:

 red x mark Using promotional language in the business name field

-Resellers and authorized dealers: If you are an authorized reseller or dealer for a product or service, use appropriate qualifying language.
+If you're an authorized reseller or dealer for a product or service, use appropriate qualifying language.
 For example, a car dealer of Acme vehicles in San Antonio could use the business name "Acme of San Antonio."

-4. Hover over the ad or asset and click Edit.
+2. Hover over the ad or asset and select Edit.

-6. Click Save.
-Your ad will be automatically reviewed again.
+4. Select Save.
+Your ad or asset will be automatically re-reviewed, which typically takes 24-48 hours.
 Check the ad’s status in the “Ads & assets” page for updates.

-Learn more about how to Fix an ad with policy violations.
+Learn more about how to Fix a disapproved ad or appeal a policy decision.

 Appeal policy decision

-If you've fixed your destination or believe that we've made an error, appeal the policy decision directly from your Google Ads account to request for a review.
-After we confirm that the destination is compliant, we can approve your ads.
+If you believe there’s been an error and that you haven’t violated Google Ads' policies, appeal the policy decision directly from your Google Ads account to request a review.
+If the review determines that your ads are compliant, they can run again.
 If you aren't able to fix these violations or choose not to, remove your ad to help prevent your account from becoming suspended in the future for repeated policy violations.

 Was this helpful?